sjpence/manual-mds220/05_Operation.md

 *Parameter Range: 1 - 50*

 This is a relative number that determines the cam rotation speed during the exit sequence from the solder bath.
 In an MDS Soldering Machine, one end of the PCB is lifted first to allow for solder drainage, or peel-back, before the other end is lifted.
-This process is critical to prevent icicling or bridging.
-In an ALT Tinning Machine the two cams rotate together and therefore bring the components vertically out of the solder.
+This process is critical to prevent icicles or bridging.

 The higher the exit speed number, the faster the PCB exit speed.
 You won’t notice any speed difference between adjoining settings, but there will be a quality difference.
 There is a noticeable difference between numbers several digits apart.